Goldside543/goldspace/Documentation/devmanual.md

 Unfortunately, Goldspace lacks any real error handling code, so if something DOES happen, you'll be in the dark about what it is.
 You can help by contributing kernel panic code and error messages.
 # Chapter XI: Automation scripts
 Automation scripts are welcome additions to Goldspace, as they offer quick ways to perform build operations.
 Accepted languages include Bash script files, Perl, Python, etc.
+# Chapter XII: Panic messages
+The following is an in-progress list of panic messages.

+* 0x01 : Triggered via shell prompt